 Prerequisite(s): CUL4045 or FSM4070.
-(OL)
+(HY) (OL) Offered at Charlotte Denver Miami, Online Provide

 Offered at Charlotte, Denver, Miami, Online, Providence, Providence CE 4.5 Quarter Credit Hours

 HOSP1001 The Hospitality Field

 This course is an introduction to the various segments within the hospitality industry (lodging; food service; travel & tourism; and sports, entertainment & event management).
 The course is intended to prepare the student to apply sound management principles to the challenges encountered within the industry.